Fort Worth Implant Dentistry

 Full and partial dentures consist of a metal and/or plastic framework that supports one, several, or an entire arch of missing teeth.
 Dentures are a time-tested, effective way to replace missing teeth, but they don’t last very long, and they tend to shift and move around when you chew and bite.

 Dental bridges are a bit different, and can be used to restore a row of one or more missing teeth.
 This treatment uses two dental crowns, which are permanently attached to healthy teeth near your missing tooth or teeth.
 Then, a “bridge” of false teeth is suspended in the gap in your smile to restore your smile.
 Bridges are more durable and long-lasting than dentures, but still don’t last quite as long as dental implants.

 I receive such good care!
 The staff is knowledgeable and up-to-date with current technology and training.

 Debra B. (Actual Patient)

 Learn why Dr. Schmidgall is the smart choice for implant dentistry in Fort Worth, TX.

 Dr. Schmidgall is passionate and thorough about every restorative procedure he performs.
 As an implant expert, he combines exceptional skill and artistry to provide the smile you deserve.
 What’s more, his faith inspires him to go the extra mile for everyone he meets, so he always strives to perform at the highest level.

 He is dedicated to his patients, and through ongoing education, he keeps up with cutting-edge, new techniques in dentistry.
-He has completed many advanced curriculums at the prestigious SPEAR Education…Opens a new window to the SPEAR website… learning center.
+He has completed many advanced curriculums at the prestigious Kois Center…Opens a new window to the Kois website… and SPEAR Institute…Opens a new window to the SPEAR website….